 - 9.1 There is a clear risk that the Council will be designated in relation to major applications.
 If that happens, major applications could be submitted direct to the Planning Inspectorate (acting on behalf of the Secretary of State) for consideration/ determination by a planning inspector.
-It is considered that the actions suggested in the Improvement Action Plan represent the best chance of avoiding designation; ultimately, the Council needs to make better decisions.
+It is considered that the actions suggested in the Improvement Action Plan represent the best chance of avoiding designation; ultimately, we need to make better decisions.
 The proposed actions also seek to set an agenda for continuing improvement in the way our planning functions operate, which should bring a range of benefits for the Council and for applicants. - 9.2 Success will be measured in the actual outcomes from this plan.
 It is proposed that a Working Group comprised of key Members and Officers be set up to oversee the implementation of the plan over the initial months until the key actions have been completed and changes in practice and culture fully embedded. - 9.3 The plan references the resources necessary to implement it.
 The prospect of a 20% planning application fee increase in addition to the support of others both internally and externally should be sufficient to deliver the requisite change.
-A proposed Business Process Review in planning will help to identify areas for improvements to the deployment in the future. - 9.4 It is recommended that the Council should adopt the Planning Improvement Action Plan November 2017 and that a Working Group be set up to oversee its implementation.
+A proposed Business Process Review in planning will help to identify areas for improvements to the deployment in the future. - 9.4 It is recommended that the Committee should agree those actions listed under Section 4 of the Epsom and Ewell Planning Improvement Action Plan November 2017 following its adoption by the Planning Committee on 13 November 2017 and note the establishment of a Member/Officer Working Group to monitor its implementation.